ElektraInitiative/libelektra/doc/help/kdb.md

 path for new major versions of configuration).

 Long paths are, however, cumbersome to enter in the CLI.
 Thus one can define bookmarks.
-Bookmarks are key-names that start with `+`.
+Bookmarks are keys whose key name starts with `+`.
 They are only recognized by the `kdb` tool or tools that explicit have support for it.
 Your applications should not depend on the presence of a bookmark.